Scan execution policies

 tags array of string A list of runner tags for the policy.
 The policy jobs are run by runner with the specified tags.

-template string default, latest CI/CD template edition to be enforced.
-The latest edition may introduce breaking changes.
+template string default, latest CI/CD template version to be enforced.
+The latest version may introduce breaking changes.
+See the stable and latest security templates.

 scan_settings object A set of scan settings, supplied as an array of key: value pairs, to apply and enforce for the selected scan.
 The key is the setting name, with its value provided as a boolean or string.
 This parameter supports the settings defined in scan settings.